Setting Screen

 No social media until high school #WaitingIsLoving

-If you still decide to introduce social media, check out START’s Social Media Playbook
+If you still decide to introduce social media, check out Wait Until 8th’s Social Media Guide.

 Tip 2: Ensure screen time doesn’t replace other essential activities.